hd2326/Manatee/README.md

 **Model Training:**

-Assuming we are at the root directory of the Manatee repository.
-We could train Manatee with the following code:
+Assuming we are at the root directory of the Manatee repository:

 ```
 vae=./src/train_vae.py